CWSwastik/CRUx-Round-3-Submission/CruxTaskBot/README.md

 1. Download the `crux-task-extension-1.0.0.vsix` from [this](https://https://drive.google.com/file/d/1N4EXxkDnNYlVq7G7mK_QVXQfhQLA08l5/view?usp=sharing) google drive link.
 2. Install the Extension from the vsix file.
 For reference, https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix

+**To run the extension in development mode:**
+1. Open the `CruxTaskBot/extension` directory in vscode
+2. Run the `extension.py` file (this will build the extension)
+3. Press F5 and a development window with the extension loaded in it will open.

 *For detailed guidance on each step, please refer to the relevant documentation and references provided above.*

 ## Usage